King's Theatre, Glasgow

 The King's Theatre is located in Glasgow, Scotland.
 It was built for Howard & Wyndham Ltd under its chairman Baillie Michael Simons as a sister theatre of their Theatre Royal in the city and was designed by Frank Matcham, opening in 1904.
 The theatre is primarily a receiving house for touring musicals, dance, comedy and circus-type performances.
 The theatre also provides a prominent stage for local amateur productions.
 The King's Theatre also stages an annual pantomime, produced by First Family Entertainment.
-The theatre is currently operated by the Ambassador Theatre Group, under a lease from Glasgow City Council who own the building.